SeverinBang/blotIt3/Readme.md

 The present package is a rewritten version of [blotIt2](https://github.com/dkaschek/blotIt2) by Daniel Kaschek.
 The aim of this toolbox is to scale biological replicate data to a common scale, making the quantitative data of different gels comparable.

+Please note that blotIt3 and blotIt2 *can* be used in parallel.
+All functions have different names, so they can not only be installed but also loaded and used simultaneously (great for double checking).

 ## System preperation

 blotIt3 requires the `R` packages `utils, MASS, data.table, ggplot2, rootSolve` and `trust`.
 Additionally, the package `devtools` is needed to install blotIt3 from github.
 If not already done, the required packages can be installed by executing